 Matt Adams Biography

-Matt Adams was born in 1977 on Norfolk Island, a small island 1400km off the east coast of Australia.
+Matt was born on Norfolk Island, a small island 1400km (900mi) off the east coast of Australia.

-Matt lived on Norfolk with his family until age 7 when his Dad received a work transfer to Sydney in 1985.
-They moved to Sydney for two years then onto Adelaide, South Australia where Matt finished school in 1995.
+Matt lived on Norfolk with his family until age 7 when his Dad received a work transfer to Sydney.

 Early Success Before Stress

-Matt started his working career in the IT Industry in Brisbane in January 2000 before making a career change one year later in order to learn Sales, starting a career in real estate at age 23.
+Matt started his working career in the IT Industry in Brisbane before making a career change one year later in order to learn Sales, starting a career in real estate at age 23.

 But tasked with hiring new salespeople, running sales meetings, mentoring new salespeople, managing two sales teams as well as listing and selling property, it wasn’t long before Matt started experiencing the signs and symptoms of stress.